ellamarie005/social-media/client/README.md

 > Note: this feature is available with `react-scripts@2.0.0` and higher.

 This project supports [CSS Modules](https://github.com/css-modules/css-modules) alongside regular stylesheets using the `[name].module.css` file naming convention.
-CSS Modules allows the scoping of CSS by automatically creating a unique classname of the format `[filename]\_[classname]\_\_[hash]`.
+CSS Modules allows the scoping of CSS by automatically creating a unique classNamename of the format `[filename]\_[classNamename]\_\_[hash]`.

 > **Tip:** Should you want to preprocess a stylesheet with Sass then make sure to [follow the installation instructions](#adding-a-sass-stylesheet) and then change the stylesheet file extension as follows: `[name].module.scss` or `[name].module.sass`.

-CSS Modules let you use the same CSS class name in different files without worrying about naming clashes.
+CSS Modules let you use the same CSS className name in different files without worrying about naming clashes.
 Learn more about CSS Modules [here](https://css-tricks.com/css-modules-part-1-need/).

 ### `Button.module.css`